 Coexistence mechanisms

 This amendment added spectrum resource measurement functions and transmit power control functions for efficient spatial re-use of the radio spectrum and minimize the interference based on available coexistence mechanisms in the IEEE Std 802.15.4-2015.
+The amount of spatial re-use and the reduction of interference is dependent upon implementation.

 Other IEEE 802 standards occupying the same frequency bands